How to hire a doula

 - Ask a few questions to find out if you’d like to continue a face-to-face meeting.
 See Interviewing Questions

-- Listen carefully to her answers.
+- Listen carefully to their answers.
 Do you like what you hear?
 It may be helpful to note your first impressions when contacting the doula: Was your call or email returned in a timely fashion?
 Was the doula’s personality friendly, warm, and receptive?
-Was she organized?
-Would you like to invite her to interview with you and your partner?
+Were they organized?
+Would you like to invite them to interview with you and your partner?

-- Ask for a face-to-face interview so you can meet the doula in person and find out if she’s a good personality match for you and your partner.
+- Ask for a face-to-face interview so you can meet the doula in person and find out if they are a good personality match for you and your partner.

 Fourth, interview the doula.